oclif/oclif.github.io/docs/releasing.md

 ## macOS installer

 Build a macOS .pkg installer with `oclif pack:macos`.
 It will build into `./dist/macos`.
 This can be published to S3 with `oclif promote --macos`.
-You need to set the macOS identifier at `oclif.macos.identifier` in `package.json`.
-(For the Heroku CLI we use "com.heroku.cli" as the identifier and for the Salesforce CLI we "com.salesforce.cli")
+You need to set the macOS identifier at `oclif.macos.identifier` in `package.json` (we use "com.heroku.cli" and "com.salesforce.cli" as the identifiers for the Heroku CLI and the Salesforce CLI, respectively).

 To [sign the installer](https://developer.apple.com/developer-id/), set `oclif.macos.sign` in `package.json` to a certificate (For the Heroku CLI this is "Developer ID Installer: Heroku INC").
 And optionally set the keychain with `OSX_KEYCHAIN`.